 The design of diabetic socks utilizes soft fabrics and incorporate seamless joins to avoid any possible irritations or wounds caused by friction.

 TXG Diabetic Cushion Socks incorporate all of these ideal attributes for diabetics.

 Ensure you buy shoes with soft upper material with smooth seams and with thick cushioned soles.

 Examine your shoes regularly for possible chafing points, damage to material and foreign objects.

 Put on fresh diabetic cushion socks every day.
 Avoid thick seams or darned areas which may cause pressure points.

-Always wear socks with all shoes.
-Do not go out in bare feet if you are suffering from damaged skin.
+Always wear socks with all your shoes.
+Do not go out on bare feet if you are suffering from damaged skin.